What is body fat?

 Now that you know what your body fat level is, don’t hesitate to get in touch with a professional for specific weight loss instructions and answers to questions such as ‘What is the ideal body fat percentage for abs?’

-With Mosh, you’ll be pleased to know that a doctor can even update you through private video conferences, phone calls, and text message threads.
+With Mosh, you’ll be pleased to know that a health practitioner can even update you through private video conferences, phone calls, and text message threads.

 How do I lower my body fat percentage?